wkumari/draft-wkumari-dnsop-alt-tld/README.md

    like DNS names (a series of labels separated with dots) have become common, even in systems that are not part of the global DNS.

-   This document provides a solution which should be used in most cases instead of [RFC6761].
+   This document provides a solution that may be more appropriate than [RFC6761] in many cases.
 RFC6761 specifies Special Use TLDs which should only be used in exceptional circumstances.

    This document reserves the label "ALT" (short for "Alternate") as a